 Mask breaks should occur throughout the day.
 Breaks should occur when students can be six feet apart and ideally outside or at least with the windows open.
-When polycarbonate dividers are utilized, students can take occasional short mask breaks.
+When polycarbonate dividers are utilized and six feet of distance is maintained, students can take occasional short mask breaks.
 Further guidance on mask breaks including duration and frequency will be forthcoming, as well as more information about properly removing and putting on masks.